 We accept requests to blur or remove images of faces or persons, homes, cars, acts of violence, nudity and unlawful material.
 Users can file a request through while viewing Streetside imagery via a simple web form.
 We review every request.
 Depending on the content of the imagery we may remove it entirely, blur a portion of it or take no action.

 Microsoft has an online concern tool available to users to request to have imagery issues evaluated.
 The automated process to report an image concern is as follows:

 From the Bing Maps website (www.bing.com/maps/):

 - Navigate to the Streetside view in question.

-- Click the Help “Question Mark” icon in the lower right corner.
+- Click "Report a problem" link in the lower right corner.